scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

    document programmatically and enhances reproducibility.
 If there are errors, Codebraid parses the stderr and includes it next to the appropriate code for easy debugging.
-Supported languages include Python, Julia, R, Rust, and Bash.
+Supported languages include Python, Julia, R, Rust, Bash, and JavaScript.
 Adding additional languages is as simple as creating a short configuration file.
 A single document can involve multiple programming languages or multiple independent sessions per language.

 .. class:: keywords